henpemaz/PartModPartMeme/README.md

 # PartModPartMeme

+This repo is for the 1.5 version of the game.
+Newer mods and Remix ports will be developed over at my RemixMods repo.

+Please try and contact me through Github/Discord/Email about porting my 1.5 mods to Remix, and give me a month to answer, before trying to do the porting yourself.

-My Rain World modding projects
+## My Rain World modding projects

 Some have to-dos, some even have comments!
 Feel free to reach me over on discord if you want to contribute or make derivative works.